ericdenser/Save-Codes/Saving codes/authorization.md

         return "You have ADMIN role, welcome sir!";
     }
 ```

+[!Note] ROLE_ Prefix
+Spring automatically adds the ROLE_ prefix when evaluating hasRole.
+Thats why we needed our converter successfully mapping the Keycloak "ADMIN" to "ROLE_ADMIN", so the match will work perfectly.

+#### Testing on ThunderClient
-- Testing USER requests:
+- Testing Unauthorized requests:

-1. Run your BFF and make login with the client that you assigned as **USER**.
+1. Run your BFF and make login with the Keycloak user that you assigned with the role **USER**.
 2. Open ThunderClient on VsCode (Command Palette -> ThunderClinet new Request)
 3. Set the request as a GET method to the /avatar endpoint on your API.
 4. Attach the Access Token on Auth -> Bearer and paste it there (You can get it with the /compareTokens controller we created last tutorial)